 - "World's strongest coffee" - Wish Coffee

 Do everything you can to keep your customer happy.
 Your customer is king, really.
-Dissatisfied customers lead to bad reviews, many returns, annoying comments on advertisements and a bad image.
-On the other hand, satisfied customers provide word of mouth and good reviews (which are more important than you think).
+Dissatisfied customers create bad reviews, lots of returns, nasty comments on ads and a bad image.
+In contrast, satisfied customers actually create word-of-mouth and good reviews (which are more important than you think).

-In addition to the good image that you create by having satisfied customers, there is a good chance that they will make a subsequent purchase from your webshop.
-You increase the value of the customer, with minimal effort.
-A fixed customer base has enormous value: it costs you no (or less) advertising budget, the customers know what to expect from you and you can, for example, reward loyalty.
+In addition to the good image you create by having satisfied customers, they are more likely to make their next purchase from your webshop again.
+You thus increase customer value with minimal effort.
+A regular customer base has enormous value: it costs you no (or less) advertising budget, the customers know what to expect from you and you can start rewarding loyalty, for example.

-In addition, these customers provide insights about your target group.
-You can use this data to respond to the possible wishes and needs of your new (potential) customers.
-Therefore, talk to customers, know what they want and fulfill what they ask.
-This can help you to grow further.
+In addition, these customers provide insights about your target audience.
+You can use this data to respond to the possible wants and needs of your new (potential) customers.
+Therefore, talk to customers, know what they want and fulfill their requests.
+This can help you grow further.